Transforms¶

 Beyond the built-ins, you can add your own:

 JSON recipes — chain existing built-in transforms in user_transforms/.
 Safe: parameters are validated; only built-in transforms can be referenced.
+Worked examples live in user_transforms/examples/.

 Python plugins — custom transform logic in plugins/.
 Disabled by default.
 Enable with FUNSCRIPT_PLUGINS_ENABLED=1.
 See Extending Transforms → for details.